 I’m sorry to bring up a sore subject.
 That was a tough day, taking you away from your farm, your friends, and your mom.
 Especially because one of my students left your pen door open just long enough for two of you to bolt out and into the field next to the barn.
 Man, chasing you two around a thirty acre farm, only to catch you by diving in a rolling tackle, was no picnic.
 And it certainly didn’t help to relax you for the ensuing ride on a six lane highway into a major metropolitan area.
 But, we made it, did we not?
 And here we are.
 Three goats and a farmer who has apparently lost his marbles.

 Ho baby!
 I felt that one rattle the walls.
 Did you know that some over-the-counter fireworks have the blast capacity of a half stick of dynamite?
 Of course you don’t know that.
 You don’t know anything except goat things.
 Like how to ruminate food in your four stomach compartments.
-Have I every told you how great that is?
+Have I ever told you how great that is?
 You really have no idea how I impressed I am by that.

 Anyway, where was I?
 Patriotism, we covered that.
 Independence means that one can exist solely without any assistance from the outside.
 Ellie, you know how you like to hop on top of the climbing structure and violently butt your sisters off if they try to take your place?
-That feeling you get as you become king of hill (sorry queen of the hill) – that’s what independence feels like.
+That feeling you get as you become king of the hill (sorry queen of the hill) – that’s what independence feels like.
 You know better than anyone, however, that the independence you feel has nothing to do with existing without assistance from the outside.
-If you stayed up on the top of your hill like you own the place, you’d never get to drink that fresh water that I fill into your trough, or catch some much needed shade in the barn, or munch on fresh timothy hay.
+If you stayed up on the top of that hill like you own the place, you’d never get to drink that fresh water that I fill into your trough, or catch some much needed shade in the barn, or munch on some fresh hay.

 (pop pop pop in the background)